 Social work (M23)

 Delivered jointly with the University of East London, this course will equip you with the skills, knowledge and reflective capacity you need to practice as an effective social worker.
-Upon successful completion of the course you will be eligible to apply for registration as a social worker with the regulatory body for social workers, the Health and Care Professions Council (HCPC).
+Upon successful completion of the course you will be eligible to apply for registration as a social worker with the regulatory body for social workers, Social Work England.

 This course combines a distinct theoretical and practical approach with a focus on developing as critical reflective practitioners.
 The first term of your first year is spent at the UEL Stratford campus where you will gain a wide ranging introduction to theory and practice through The Fundamentals of Social Work Practice and Social Work Law modules.
 You will undertake a practice learning placement for 70 days in a voluntary, private or statutory agency.
 You will be supervised and assessed by a suitably qualified practice educator.
 From term two you will have a day of class-based learning at the Tavistock Centre to study human growth and development.
 As part of this module, you will undertake a 12-week observation of an infant or young child.